pikasTech/pikadoc-en/docs/source/module_import.md

 A C module named `<module>` usually consists of a `<module>.pyi` file (a python interface file) and the pikascript-lib/\<module\> folder.

-PikaScript imports C modules in the same way as Python modules, by directly `importing` and then running a pre-compile.
+PikaScript imports C modules in the same way as Python modules, by directly `import` and then running a pre-compile.

 After pre-compilation, some module linking files are automatically generated, all of them are in the pikascript-api folder.
 Therefore, after introducing the C module, you need to add the following files to the project for compilation.